 The panel supervises the Bell output.
 If an open condition is detected, the panel will immediately indicate a trouble condition by beeping the keypad twice every 10 seconds to alert the owner of the problem.
 The panel can send a Bell Circuit Trouble and Trouble Restoral reporting codes to indicate the situation (see Section 5.8 "Communicator - Reporting Codes").
-If the Temporal Three Fire Signal option is enabled, all Fire signals will follow the Temporal Three Pattern as described in NFPA 72.
-If turned OFF all Fire signals will sound a one second on, one second off cadence.
+All Fire signals will sound a one second on, one second off cadence.